Rizwan-Khan-1998/Bankist/README.md

 # Demo
 ## Desktop-Only Experience
-**Bankist is tailored for desktop use, and its layout and functionality are optimized for larger screens and traditional desktop browsers.
-We have not implemented responsive design features to adapt to different screen sizes.**
+**Bankist-jonas layout and functionality are optimized for larger screens.
+I have not implemented responsive design features to adapt to different screen sizes.**

 You can view a live demo of this project **[here](https://bankist-app-jonas.netlify.app/)**